Tswana people: Tswana-Ndebele war: Battle of Khutiyabasadi

 It was at Kuthiyabasadi that the defenders' trap was finally sprung.
 At the time, the place was an island dominated by high reeds and surrounded to the west by deep water.
 In the reeds, three well armed Batawana regiments, joined by local Wayeyi, waited patiently.
-There they had built a small wooden platform, upon which several men could be seen from across the channel, as well tunnels and entrenchments for concealment.
-The amaNdebele were drawn to the spot by the appearance of Batawana cavalry who crossed the channel to the island in their sight.
+There they had built a small wooden platform, upon which several men could be seen from across the channel, as well as tunnels and entrenchments for concealment.
+The AmaNdebele were drawn to the spot by the appearance of Batawana cavalry, who crossed the channel to the island in their sight.
 In addition, cattle were placed on a small islet adjacent to Kuthiyabasadi, while a group of soldiers now made themselves visible by standing up on the wooden platform.
 Also at the location was a papyrus bridge that had been purposely weakened at crucial spots.
 Surveying the scene, Lotshe ordered his men to charge across the bridge over what he presumably thought was no more than a small stream.
-As planned, the bridge collapsed when full of amaNdebele, who were thus unexpectedly thrown into a deep water channel.
-Few if any would have known how to swim.
+As planned, the bridge collapsed when full of AmaNdebele, who were thus unexpectedly thrown into a deep water channel.
+Few, if any, would have known how to swim.